-In response to the events of 9/11, the UN Security Council convened for less than five minutes on 28 September 2001 to pass unprecedented measures related to counter-terrorism.
-The resulting Resolution 1373 expressed the Security Council's deep concern at 'the increase, in various regions of the world, of acts of terrorism motivated by intolerance or extremism', and reaffirmed 'the need to combat by all means, in accordance with the Charter of the United Nations, threats to international peace and security caused by terrorist acts'.42
+In response to the events of 9/11, the UNSC convened for less than five minutes on 28 September 2001 to pass unprecedented measures related to counter-terrorism.
+The resulting Resolution 1373 expressed the Security Council's deep concern at 'the increase, in various regions of the world, of acts of terrorism motivated by intolerance or extremism' and reaffirmed 'the need to combat by all means, in accordance with the Charter of the United Nations, threats to international peace and security caused by terrorist acts'.42

 Resolution 1373 was unanimously adopted by the 15 members of the Security Council.
-This development was significant as 1373 essentially constituted a legislative resolution, which 'for the first time in the Security Council's history, used binding authority under Chapter VII of the UN Charter to require all Member States to change their domestic laws in very specific ways'.
-43 The Resolution was a direct response to the events of 9/11 and represented an important milestone in efforts to counterterrorism, both in the nuclear context and beyond.
-Specifically in relation to nuclear security, 1373 'notes with concern the close connection between international terrorism and transnational organized crime, illicit drugs, money-laundering, illegal arms-trafficking, and illegal movement of nuclear, chemical, biological and other potentially deadly materials'.
-The Resolution goes on to emphasise, 'the need to enhance coordination of efforts on national, subregional, regional and international levels in order to strengthen a global response to this serious challenge and threat to international security'.
-44 ii.
+This development was significant as 1373 essentially constituted a legislative resolution, which 'for the first time in the Security Council's history, used binding authority under Chapter VII of the UN Charter to require all Member States to change their domestic laws in very specific ways'.43 The Resolution was a direct response to the events of 9/11 and represented an important milestone in efforts to counter terrorism, both in the nuclear context and beyond.
+Specifically in relation to nuclear security, 1373 'notes with concern the close connection between international terrorism and transnational organized crime, illicit drugs, money-laundering, illegal arms-trafficking, and illegal movement of nuclear, chemical, biological and other potentially deadly materials.'
+The Resolution goes on to emphasise, 'the need to enhance coordination of efforts on national, subregional, regional and international levels in order to strengthen a global response to this serious challenge and threat to international security.'44 ii.
 IAEA Nuclear Security Plan, Nuclear Security Fund and Integrated Nuclear Security Support Plans

 Nuclear Security Plan (NSP): The events of 9/11 served as a catalyst for the IAEA to take additional action in relation to nuclear security.
-In early 2002, the Agency embarked on a new comprehensive programme to combat nuclear terrorism by assisting states in strengthening their nuclear security.
-The result was the IAEA's first three-year Nuclear Security Plan (NSP), spanning the years 2002-2005, which was implemented by the newly formed Office of Nuclear Security.
-In March 2002, the IAEA's Board of Governors approved the NSP, recognising the first line of defence against nuclear terrorism is the physical protection of nuclear facilities and materials (GOV/2002/10).
-The NSP 2002-2005 included eight core activity areas:
+In early 2002, the Agency embarked on a new comprehensive programme to prevent nuclear terrorism by assisting Member States in strengthening their nuclear security.
+The result was the IAEA's first four-year NSP, spanning the years 2002-2005, which was implemented by the newly formed Office of Nuclear Security.
+In March 2002, the IAEA's Board of Governors approved the NSP, recognising the first line of defence against nuclear terrorism is the physical protection of nuclear facilities and materials (GOV/2002/10).46